19

 4

 • $\begingroup$ If you are citing a result proved in an answer, perhaps you do the time honoured tradition of citing it as private correspondence with whoever gave the relevant answer and include the URL.
 However, personally, I would go for an acknowledgment instead.
-It seems a more appropriate place to reference informal discussion. $\endgroup$ Sep 21, 2010 at 16:07
+It seems a more appropriate place to reference informal discussion. $\endgroup$ Commented Sep 21, 2010 at 16:07

 • $\begingroup$ @Joe: I think that whether to cite or acknowledge depends on the context.
-I gave this answer because the question was “how to cite,” not “whether to cite or acknowledge.” $\endgroup$ Sep 21, 2010 at 17:17
+I gave this answer because the question was “how to cite,” not “whether to cite or acknowledge.” $\endgroup$ Commented Sep 21, 2010 at 17:17

 • $\begingroup$ Oh, that wasn't meant as a criticism of your answer.
 I just meant for citation (say of a proof) personal correspondence may be the way to go.
-For general helpful discussion, on the other hand, an acknowledgment seems appropriate. $\endgroup$ Sep 21, 2010 at 17:25
+For general helpful discussion, on the other hand, an acknowledgment seems appropriate. $\endgroup$ Commented Sep 21, 2010 at 17:25

-• $\begingroup$ @Joe: I agree about the difference between when to cite and when to acknowledge. $\endgroup$ Sep 21, 2010 at 17:34
+• $\begingroup$ @Joe: I agree about the difference between when to cite and when to acknowledge. $\endgroup$ Commented Sep 21, 2010 at 17:34

 1